 - Check the cookies for doneness by looking for some browning on the bottom.
 Also check the tops to make sure the dough looks dry and matte across the whole top.
 It’s a good idea to look at the dough surrounding any raspberries on top and continue cooking for another minute or two if you see raw dough right around the raspberries.

 - There are about nine varieties of lemons worldwide and of course your choice of lemons will depend on your location and what is available in your stores.
 Fresh lemons are an absolute must when baking these cookies!
-Fun fact: did you know that lemons originated from Northwest India and made their way through the Mediterranean until their appearance in the New World?

-More Fruity Desserts I Know You’ll Love
+More Fruity Desserts I know You’ll Love

 Lemon Raspberry Cookies